Origin of competing charge density waves in kagome metal ScV$_6$Sn$_6$: Abstract

 \section{Abstract}

-Understanding competing charge density wave (CDW) orders in the bilayer kagome metal ScV$_6$Sn$_6$ remains a challenge.
-Experimentally, upon cooling, short-range CDW order with the wave vector $\mathbf{q}_{2}=(\frac{1}{3},\frac{1}{3},\frac{1}{2})$ is observed, which is subsequently suppressed by the condensation of the long-range CDW order $\q{3}=(\frac{1}{3},\frac{1}{3},\frac{1}{3})$ at lower temperature.
-In conflict with these observations, theoretical calculations predict the $\q{2}$ CDW order to be the ground state and a quantitative estimate of the transition temperature is missing.
-Here, we develop a theory of CDW order in ScV$_6$Sn$_6$ based on anharmonic phonon-phonon calculations combined with density functional theory.
-We predict a temperature-driven phase transition from the high-temperature $\q{2}$ CDW to the low-temperature $\q{3}$ CDW order, fully explaining experimental observations.
-Additionally, we clarify that both multi-phonon effects and semi-core electron states play a crucial role in stabilizing the $\q{3}$ order.
-Finally, we construct a phase diagram of the competing CDWs in the lattice parameter space and demonstrate that the out-of-plane lattice parameter plays a pivotal role in manipulating the competing CDWs in ScV$_6$Sn$_6$, motivating us to propose compressive bi-axial strain as an experimental protocol to stabilize the $\q{2}$ CDW order.
-Our work provides a full theory of CDWs in ScV$_6$Sn$_6$, rationalizing experimental observations and resolving ealier discrepancies between theory and experiment.
-Overall, our work contributes to the wider effort of understanding CDWs in the kagome metal family.
+Understanding competing charge density wave (CDW) orders in the bilayer kagome metal ScV$_6$Sn$_6$ remains challenging.
+Experimentally, upon cooling, short-range order with wave vector $\mathbf{q}_{2}=(\frac{1}{3},\frac{1}{3},\frac{1}{2})$ forms, which is subsequently suppressed by the condensation of long-range $\mathbf{q}_{3}=(\frac{1}{3},\frac{1}{3},\frac{1}{3})$ CDW order at lower temperature.
+Theoretically, however, the $\mathbf{q}_{2}$ CDW is predicted as the ground state, leaving the CDW mechanism elusive.
+Here, using anharmonic phonon-phonon calculations combined with density functional theory, we predict a temperature-driven structural phase transitions from the high-temperature pristine phase to the $\mathbf{q}_{2}$ CDW, followed by the low-temperature $\mathbf{q}_{3}$ CDW, explaining experimental observations.
+We demonstrate that semi-core electron states stabilize the $\mathbf{q}_{3}$ CDW over the $\mathbf{q}_{2}$ CDW.
+Furthermore, we find that the out-of-plane lattice parameter controls the competing CDWs, motivating us to propose compressive bi-axial strain as an experimental protocol to stabilize the $\mathbf{q}_{2}$ CDW.
+Finally, we suggest Ge or Pb doping at the Sn site as another potential avenue to control CDW instabilities.
+Our work provides a full theory of CDWs in ScV$_6$Sn$_6$, rationalizing experimental observations and resolving earlier discrepancies between theory and experiment.